GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex2_quality_filtering.md

 - The rest of the settings in the `BBMap` call here are as per the recommendations found within [this thread](http://seqanswers.com/forums/showthread.php?t=42552) about processing data to remove host reads.
 - Finally, the filtered output *fastq* files for downstream use are output to the `host_filtered_reads/` folder (taken from the outputs `outu1=` and `otu2=`, which include only those reads that did not map to the host reference genome).

+!!! note "Note"

-*NOTE: Slurm array jobs automatically create a variable `SLURM_ARRAY_TASK_ID` for that job, which contains the array task number (i.e. between 1 and 4 in the case below).
+    Slurm array jobs automatically create a variable `SLURM_ARRAY_TASK_ID` for that job, which contains the array task number (i.e. between 1 and 4 in the case below).
 We use this to run the command on the sample that matches this array task ID.
 I.e. array job 3 will run the commands on "sample3" (`sample${SLURM_ARRAY_TASK_ID}` is read in as `sample3`).*

 ```bash
 #!/bin/bash -e